 Details of the above fees payable can be found at the Registrar's Office website.

 Students may also incur the following expenses during the stay in NUS:

 |Transport (travel expenses on Public Buses/Trains)||S$300 - S$450|

 |Personal Expenses||S$250 - S$400|

-The above constitutes only an estimated/approximate cost of the programme; some of the items would be subject to revisions and where appropriate an additional 7% goods and service tax is chargeable.
+The above constitutes only an estimated/approximate cost of the programme; some of the items would be subject to revisions and where appropriate an additional 7% goods and service tax.
 These costs are based on an estimate for a reasonably comfortable lifestyle and do not represent the travelling costs as a tourist.
 The actual amount could be much higher or lower depending on individual spending patterns.